Discover the land North of the Wall with these 3 in 1 bundle tours where you’ll visit the major filming locations of the HBO series Game of Thrones.

 If you are visiting in the summer, you will have the chance to explore these icebergs even further with a boat ride on the lagoon.
 As you sail amongst the massive ice, you might hear the crackling noises they make as they rub up against each other, or you could spot a seal or two as they’ve been known to lounge on the bergs.

-If, however, you are visiting in the winter, you will board a large truck that will take you up the nearby glacier where you can explore the insides of an authentic ice cave.
+If, however, you are visiting in the winter, you will board a large truck that will take you up the nearby glacier, where you can explore the insides of an authentic ice cave.

-You will then head back to Reykjavík, passing first through Skaftafell Nature Reserve where the snowy landscapes of Beyond the Wall were filmed before you are dropped off near the accommodations you have booked yourself.
+You will then head back to Reykjavík, passing first through Skaftafell Nature Reserve, where the snowy landscapes of Beyond the Wall were filmed before you are dropped off near the accommodations you have booked yourself.

 You will then continue on your journey with the ever-present Snæfellsjökull glacier looming over you.
 The glacier served as the entryway to the subterranean trip in Jules Verne's classic sci-fi novel 'A Journey to the Centre of the Earth'.
 However, you will be visiting another location straight out of the pages of a fantasy novel: the mountain shaped like an arrowhead, Kirkjufell.

 You'll stop at the geothermal area of Hverir by Mt.
 Námafjall.
 Due to the intense heat underground, you will be able to see boiling mud pools and steaming fumaroles here.
-The minerals in the ground have painted the whole area in shades of unbelievable colours.
+The minerals in the ground have painted the whole area in shades of unbelievable colors.
 It is also the location where Samwell Tarley wandered through an impenetrable blizzard.

 If you wish, you'll end the tour by relaxing in the warm waters of the famed Mývatn Nature Baths.
 It is the perfect way to unwind after days of exploring Iceland and Westeros before returning to Reykjavík in the evening.

-Please be aware that some of these activities are weather dependent.
+Please be aware that some of these activities are weather-dependent.

-The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximise your chances to see them if weather allows.
+The Northern Lights are a natural phenomenon, and therefore cannot be guaranteed, but this itinerary is designed to maximize your chances to see them if the weather allows.